BretMcDanel/TCP_Timestamp/README.md

 At the time the nexus between system uptime and the TCP timestamp value was not widely known information.
 Nmap had only added this feature 2 days before I posted my paper.
 This work has also been cited by others, in fact it is probably my most cited paper.

 # The Update to Python
 It is still relevant information so I thought I might revisit this and update it to use Python3 instead of C and a kernel change.
-The new version uses Scapy to sniff the network interface in a separate thread and shows how you can trivially obtain the TCP timestamp information for further research projects.
+The new version uses Scapy to send a SYN packet and get the timestamp back.
+If you need to send data (eg a side channel attack) you will have to implement the 3-way handshake yourself or run the sniffing component in a different thread.
+Plenty of examples exist on how to do that.

 This is more than just fingerprinting a system.
 Side channel attacks exist when a process will return faster if the user does not exist vs it exists but the password is invalid (or if a MAC terminates on the first incorrect value).
 There are many other ways to use this information.

 # Cites
 Got others?
 Lemme know!
-Even though the original paper was base research, I am still pleased that it has been cited for over **21 years** and furthered the work of others in some small way.
+Even though the original paper was base research, I am still pleased that it has been cited for over **20 years** and furthered the work of others in some small way.

 * [Remote Timing Techniques over TCP/IP](https://static.lwn.net/2002/0425/a/lacy.php3) - Mauro Lacy - Bugtraq April 18, 2002
 * [Passive Network Discovery for Real Time Situation Awareness](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.65.3549&rep=rep1&type=pdf) Annie De Montigny-Leboeuf, Frédéric Massicotte - Communication Research Centre Canada - Presented at RTO IST Symposium on “Adaptive Defence in Unclassified Networks” April 19-20, 2004